NCAR/grails-ncareol-extensions-plugin/README.md

 ## Development

-Hint: to deploy a new version to our internal Maven remote repository, use "grails maven-deploy" (via the release plugin).
+Hint: to deploy a new version to our internal Maven remote repository, use "umask 2; grails maven-deploy" (via the release plugin).

 ## License